dotnet/docs-maui/docs/user-interface/controls/slider.md

 </ContentPage>
 ```

 In this example, the <xref:Microsoft.Maui.Controls.Slider> is initialized to have a `Maximum` property of 360.
-The second `Label` displays the text "(uninitialized)" until the <xref:Microsoft.Maui.Controls.Slider> is manipulated, which causes the first `ValueChanged` event to be raised.
+The second <xref:Microsoft.Maui.Controls.Label> displays the text "(uninitialized)" until the <xref:Microsoft.Maui.Controls.Slider> is manipulated, which causes the first `ValueChanged` event to be raised.

 The code-behind file contains the handler for the `ValueChanged` event: